 - Xbox is a popular gaming console from Microsoft that brings a lot of joy to millions of users.

 Additionally, many games are cross-platform.
-Meaning that players who own the game on different platforms (PC, PS4) can join you.
+Players who own the game on different platforms (PC, PS4) can join you.

 Game servers have grown to accommodate the increasing number of players who prefer teaming up and enjoying titles collectively.

 As enjoyable as this may sound, there are downsides to this, as well.
 Every online service (no exception) is subject to a series of challenges.
 These include high ping, packet loss, crashes, and even connection timeouts.

-From these unwanted problems, leaking packets is by far the nastiest one.
+Of these unwanted problems, leaking packets is by far the nastiest one.
 And you’ll get to see why in just a few.

 What is high packet loss?